jayv519/Visualizing-and-Analyzing-Suicide-Related-Trends-R-and-Canva-/README.md

 NSDUH_2021_upload.Rmd: R Markdown file that includes all of the code I used in R

-NSDUH 2021 Data Exploration_R Markdown Output.pdf: Includes the code and all of the visualizations prepared
+NSDUH 2021 Data Exploration_R Markdown Output.pdf: Includes the code and each visualization and statistical analysis prepared

 Exploring NSDUH 2021 Data_PPT.pdf: Powerpoint presentation with select findings

 Exploring NSDUH 2021 Data_PPT_with_notes.pdf: Powerpoint presentation with select findings and speaker notes

-Decision Tree made using Canva.png: Decision Tree that was created using Canva
+Decision Tree made using Canva.png: Decision Tree graphic that was created using Canva

-NSDUH-2021-codebook.pdf: Codebook provided by NSDUH, I reviewed to select variables for analysis
+NSDUH-2021-codebook.pdf: Codebook provided by NSDUH (I reviewed this to select variables for analysis)